 - -Billings Logan Internation Airport in Billings, MT

 - -Bozeman Yellowstone International Airport in Bozeman, MT

 - -Idaho Falls Regional Airport in Idaho Falls, ID

-If all those choices are too pricy, many people opt to fly into Salt Lake City International airport due to easier and cheaper flight options.
+If all those choices are too pricy, many people opt to fly to Salt Lake City International airport due to easier and cheaper flight options.
 The drive from Salt Lake City is about five hours to the West Yellowstone entrance.